-Laser eye surgery: does health insurance pay?
+Laser eye surgery: Does health insurance pay?

-If the difference in vision between the two eyes is at least +/- 3 dioptres and you're unable to wear contact lenses.
+- If the difference in vision between the two eyes is at least +/- 3 dioptres and you're unable to wear contact lenses.

-If you have a visual impairment but are unable to wear either contact lenses or glasses for compelling reasons.
+- If you're unable to wear glasses or contact lenses for medical reasons.

 What happens during laser eye surgery?